Acupuncture

 Acupuncture Teaching Clinic

-The Acupuncture Teaching Clinic at New York College of Health Professions provides affordable, fully supervised acupuncture treatments to members of the community.
+The Acupuncture Teaching Clinic at New York College of Health Professions is part of NYCHP's academic health care teaching clinics, providing affordable, fully supervised acupuncture treatments to members of the community while offering student clinical training as part of the College's acupuncture program.
 All treatments are performed by advanced student interns under the direct supervision of New York State licensed acupuncturists.
-The clinic is part of NYCHP's academic health care teaching clinics, which deliver over 5,500 patient treatments annually.
+The teaching clinics deliver over 2,200 patient treatments annually.

 What Is Acupuncture?